LiorHaim/rhdh-poc-82/README.md

 2. Open the owned component.
 Confirm you can view details, run a template, read TechDocs if present, and see integrations on that page.
 3. Try to open a component you do not own.
 Expect a permission error.
 4. Try **Register existing component**.
 Expect a permission error.
-5. Open your **Group** entity.
-Confirm it is visible.
-Open a different group where you are not a member.
-Expect a permission error.
+5. Open several **Group** entities, including ones you are not a member of.
+Confirm they are all visible.
+   ⚠️ This reflects a known gap in RHDH 1.7: group visibility cannot be restricted by membership in this POC.
 6. Sign out and sign in as an **administrator**.
 7. Browse any entity.
 Confirm full visibility including **Delete** and **Refresh** actions.
 8. Open **Permissions** or **Policy** UI.
 Confirm full access as admin.

 ## Limitations and notes
-• Integration panels such as Kubernetes and GitLab are reachable from entity pages.
-Since developers can only open pages they own, integration visibility follows ownership.
+• **Known gap.** Group visibility is not restricted by membership in this POC.
+Developers can view all Group entities.
+• Current RHDH 1.7 capabilities do not support relation based enforcement for Groups.
+• The Kubernetes and Topology plugins are configured with a single service account that has cluster wide read access and do not impersonate end users.
+Effective scoping in this POC is achieved by showing these panels only on owned entity pages.
 • Developers do not have access to RBAC configuration or policy browsing.
 This is by design for this POC.
 • Search results inherit visibility from the source plugins and the permission framework.
 There is no separate search permission in this POC.
+## After the POC
+Following this POC, additional work will be required to address the Group visibility gap.
+Testing after changes should include:
+1. Developer access to their own Groups.
+2. Developer access to Groups they are not a member of.
+3. Search results containing only allowed Groups.
+4. Administrator access to all Groups.

 ## Configuration variables
 | Variable | Meaning | Example |